gallofeliz/js-libs/src/docker-logs/README.md

 Follow docker logs based on criteria :)

-- [x] Follow on name pattern (using component matcher), stdout/stdin/both (and why not others criteria like compose project/service, labels etc)
+- [x] Follow on container patterns (using component matcher, on container name, id, image, compose), stdout/stdin/both
 - [x] Realtime
 - [x] Docker disconnects tolerance
 - [x] Very fast containers (unless others tested components, but this is thanks to a small hack)